 As of 2020, MTU will launch a range of completely integrated hybrid ship propulsion systems onto the market.
 The propulsion systems will also be made available for yachts, work boats, ferries and patrol boats in a power range extending from around 1,000 kilowatts to 4,000 kilowatts per powertrain.
-MTU is planning to test a new hybrid system incorporating Series 2000 engines in a yacht in 2019.
 “The combination of diesel engines and electric motors, in addition to batteries, will offer our customers significant benefits in a variety of marine applications.
 The most important being efficiency, environmental compatibility and the flexibility of the propulsion system,” said Knut Müller, Head of the Marine and Government Business at MTU.
 “With the aid of a modular system, we will make integrated hybrid propulsion systems available that are tailored to the customer’s specific requirements.”

 Powerful, efficient, quiet and emission-free – variable propulsion modes to suit each type of vessel